 - Step 6 – Add chicken broth and bring to a boil.

 - Step 7 – Add the barley and lower to a simmer for 25 minutes.
+Stir every once in a while to prevent the barley from sticking to the bottom of the pot.

 - Step 8 – Add the meatballs and cook for an additional 5 minutes.
 Season with salt and pepper, to taste.
 Garnish with freshly grated parmesan cheese, if desired.

-Recipe Tips
+Expert Tips

 - We like to freeze this soup in these Souper Cubes for individual portions that can be easily served as a quick and easy lunch or dinner when pressed for time!

-Recipe FAQs for Meatball Barley Soup
+Recipe FAQs

 You can use either pearl or pot barley for this soup.
 They taste pretty much the same, however, their nutritional benefits and cooking times do vary slightly.

+Pot barley only has the outer husk removed, making it a higher fiber more nutritious option, but it does take longer to cook.
 Pearl barley tends to be more refined since it’s both husked and polished, but requires a shorter cooking time.
 It’s a personal preference which barley you choose to use for this soup.

 Serving Suggestions

-This chicken meatball soup is one hearty and filling meal all by itself.
+This ground chicken meatball soup is one hearty and filling meal all by itself.
 It’s also great served with some crusty bread or crackers, or paired along with one of these vegetable sides or salads:

 - Protein: Instead of ground chicken, you can also use ground turkey, beef, pork or sausage.